tylerharter/cs320/f20/p7/README.md

-Once you pull the data out of `IDs_mapping.csv`, you may want to use the following function to add real index/column names to your DataFrame from `#q5`, without recomputing everything from scratch:
+Once you pull the data out of `IDs_mapping.csv`, you may want to use the following function to add real index/column names to your DataFrame from `#q6`, without recomputing everything from scratch:

 https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.rename.html

-#### Q7: How common is each pairing of admission source to discharge disposition?
+#### Q8: How common is each pairing of admission source to discharge disposition?
 [Heat Map]

 This is the same as the last one, but now, instead of producing a table, you should produce a heatmap, like this:

 <img width=800 src="heatmap.png">

-Hints:
+**Hints:**

-* here's an example of how to create a square heatmap from a DataFrame (not that your DataFrame is NOT square): https://www.pythonprogramming.in/generate-a-heatmap-in-matplotlib-using-pandas-data.html
+* here's an example of how to create a square heatmap from a DataFrame (note that your DataFrame is NOT square): https://www.pythonprogramming.in/generate-a-heatmap-in-matplotlib-using-pandas-data.html
 * we used the `cmap="binary"` to make darker values correspond to larger numbers
 * a few combinations dominate -- to make the others visible, take the `log2` of each number before calling `plt.imshow`.
 As `log2(0)` is not defined, add 1 to each cell before taking the `log2`.
 Why is it valid for us to make these seemingly arbitrary transformations?
 Because color is inherently subjective (unlike, say, distance along an axis), so we only care about the relative, namely that darker=more.